 Although switching from default service to an ARES by individual customers has some impact, Ameren Illinois and ComEd switching forecasts have been dominated by municipal aggregation.
 While the IPA recognizes that many ARES focus on individual residential switching, the IPA is not aware of a significant number of residential customers leaving default service to take ARES service outside of a municipal aggregation program.
 As shown in Table 3-2, this is currently the case because of the appreciable difference between the utility price to compare and representative ARES prices available to eligible utility customers.
-It is preasonable to assume that switching behavior by individual customers (other than those who chose an ARES rate that is not an "apples-to-apples" comparison to the utility rate, or one that offers additional perceived value) will not be a significant factor in the load forecast, except for transition to municipal aggregation, opt-out from municipal aggregation, and return from municipal aggregation.
+It appears that, currently, ARES fixed price offers for a 12-month term are higher than the respective utility summer raterates and do not appear to offer savings or benefits to individual residential customers.
+It is reasonable to assume that switching behavior by individual customers (other than those who chose an ARES rate that is not an "apples-to-apples" comparison to the utility rate, or one that offers additional perceived value) will not be a significant factor in the load forecast, except for transition to municipal aggregation, opt-out from municipal aggregation, and return from municipal aggregation.
 The ARES offer currently applicable to MidAmerican's service territory is a variable rate which is not comparable to the utility's price.

-Table 3-2: Representative ARES Fixed Price Offers and Utility Price to Compare88
+Table 3-2: Representative ARES Fixed Price Offers and Utility Price to Compare87